 The Funding Process

 Jim Valvano’s dream and The V Foundation’s mission of finding a cure for cancer can best be accomplished through funding essential cancer research.
 For the past 17 years, research projects have been conducted by some of the brightest young scientists in laboratories conducting basic cancer research.
 The recipients of these two-year, $200,000 grants are designated “V Scholars.”
 Our funding process provides the essential funds to support young tenure-track faculty as they begin their cancer research career, allowing the V Scholar to decide how best to use these funds in his or her research project.

-In 2000, The V Foundation also created a translational grant program that includes aspects of both Translational and clinical research.
+In 2000, The V Foundation also created a Translational Grant program that includes aspects of translational and clinical research.
 Translational research is the process of translating basic scientific discoveries into clinical applications, such as new diagnostics and treatments.
 Translational research serves as a bridge between the lab bench discoveries and the patient bedside.
 Information collected at the patient bedside can circle back to the laboratory to fuel additional discoveries.
 These grants are $600,000, three-year commitments.